Kasperskyy/MAST/README.md

 # MaximumAgreementSubtreeProblem
 A project done at University

-An Algorithm that runs in O(n^2), taking as an input X trees ins NEWICK format, storing them as general trees in the memory, and then outputting the minimum number of leaves that have to be removed from each pair of trees for them to be isomorphic.
+An Algorithm that runs in O(n^2), taking as an input X trees in NEWICK format, storing them as general trees in the memory, and then outputting the minimum number of leaves that have to be removed from each pair of trees for them to be isomorphic.

 Copied Instructions: